RCP1990/PaintReact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Dependencies
-it uses a dev version of React (since the app is still in development), [react-rangeslider] (https://github.com/whoisandy/react-rangeslider) for the brush size slider, [react-canvas-draw] (https://github.com/mBeierl/react-canvas-draw) for the canvas element and [react-circular-color] (https://github.com/ubcent/react-circular-color) for the color picker.
+it uses a dev version of React (since the app is still in development), [react-input-range] (https://github.com/davidchin/react-input-range) for the brush size slider, [react-canvas-draw] (https://github.com/mBeierl/react-canvas-draw) for the canvas element and [react-circular-color] (https://github.com/ubcent/react-circular-color) for the color picker.

 ## Installation
 to use the app, simply download the files, pull its dependencies and then start it.